What’s new in MyHDL 0.6¶

 Since the MyHDL to Verilog conversion has been developed, a path to implementation from MyHDL is available.
-Given the widespread support for Verilog, it could thus be argued that there was no real need for a convertor to VHDL.
+Given the widespread support for Verilog, it could thus be argued that there was no real need for a converter to VHDL.

-However, it turns out that VHDL is still very much alive and will remain so for the forseeable future.
+However, it turns out that VHDL is still very much alive and will remain so for the foreseeable future.
 This is especially true for the FPGA market, which is especially interesting for MyHDL.
 It seems much more dynamic than the ASIC market.
 Moreover, because of the nature of FPGA’s, FPGA designers may be more willing to try out new ideas.

 To convince designers to use a new tool, it should integrate with their current design flow.
-That is why the MyHDL to VHDL convertor is needed.
+That is why the MyHDL to VHDL converter is needed.
 It should lower the threshold for VHDL designers to start using MyHDL.

 MyHDL to VHDL conversion offers the following advantages:

 - MyHDL integration in a VHDL-based design flow